Search

 The College will make a decision on whether a candidate has satisfied their conditional offer upon the University’s receipt of the results (A-levels, Cambridge Pre-U) in August.
 For other qualifications, a decision may be taken at the time of publication or, in the case of failed conditions, may be postponed until August, in order to consider the implications of open offer schemes and missed offers across the department/faculty.

 For candidates who meet the conditions of their offer a place will be guaranteed.
 For candidates who fail to meet their conditional offer the recommendation is for the candidate to be rejected.
-If there are strong mitigating circumstances, a decision to uphold the offer can only be made after a discussion between the relevant subject tutors, the Tutor for Admissions and, where necessary, the subject Admissions Coordinator.
+If there are strong mitigating circumstances, a decision to uphold the offer can only be made after a discussion between the relevant subject tutors, the Tutor for Admissions and Access, the Senior Tutor and, where necessary, the subject Admissions Coordinator.
 The discussion should consider the candidate’s application and the details of the mitigating circumstances.
-In line with publically available university guidance, mitigating circumstances need to be submitted prior to the receipt of the candidate’s examination results and the College will not reconsider information that has already been considered by an Examination Board.
+In line with publicly available university guidance, mitigating circumstances need to be submitted prior to the receipt of the candidate’s examination results and the College will not reconsider information that has already been considered by an Examination Board.
 A decision to uphold an offer must follow the terms of any open offer scheme operated by the subject.

 If the College is notified after 31st August that the condition has been met following a remark, it is at the College’s discretion whether or not to accept a candidate as a result of a remark.
 If the College wishes to accept the candidate, a decision should be taken to either offer a place for that academic year (depending on time constraints) or to guarantee a deferred place for the following academic year.